markxp/ncku-math-web/README.md

 To the next stage, one can integrate Firebase firestore or abstract the data layer by implementing angular services.

 The route is configured with the prefix `/u/`, which leaves a room for backend API routing, such as `/b/seminars/list`, which is not scoped here.
-One can configure it through angular.json file, the index.html should not be changed.
+One can configure it through `baseHref` in the `angular.json` file, the `index.html` should not be changed.

 ## Prepare development environment